 Preparing your pool for winter weather involves more than simply covering it with a tarp until springtime comes around.
-Not providing the proper care and maintenance for your pool during the off-season means you’ll have to spend even more time cleaning when you’re ready to reopen.
-Not to mention, a pool that isn’t outfitted with the correct chemicals is more susceptible to freeze damage.
-Winterize your pool to further extend its lifetime usage by following our expert swimming pool contractor’s, available in Montgomery County, PA, and beyond, tips below.
+Without providing the proper care and maintenance for your pool during the off-season means, you’ll have to spend even more time cleaning when you’re ready to reopen.
+Not to mention, a pool that isn’t outfitted with the correct chemicals will be more susceptible to freeze damage.

 What is Winterizing?